 There are regular invigilated examinations in Australia as well as a number of sessions available in the examination across the world.

 The examination itself consists of 150 “A-type MCQs”.
-You must select the one correct response from amongst five options.
-120 of the questions are “live” questions, which mean they count towards your score.
+You must select the one correct response from amongst the five options.
+120 of the questions are “live” questions, which means they count towards your score.
 The remaining 30 questions are being piloted and don’t count towards your final score.
 You do not know which questions are being piloted so you have to give your best for all 150.

 You are expected to complete all 150 items and must complete the 120 scored items.
 Failure to complete all 120 scored items in the examination may lead to insufficient information for a reliable determination of your ability and therefore a result on the AMC adaptive scale.

 You should practice as many MCQs as you can.
 There is also an official online practice exam through the AMC website.

 Because the MCQ exam is computerized you will receive your result fairly quickly in about 4 weeks.
 You get a printout that indicates where you performed overall, as well as the range for all candidates appearing for that particular exam.
 You also get a breakdown of your performance in the question domains.
 This is useful if you don’t pass to know where to put your efforts next time.

 You need to score 250 or more to pass.
 Less than 60% of candidates pass.
 Although this score is probably depressed somewhat by those candidates sitting more than once.

 It currently costs $2,920 AUD to sit for the MCQ.